azmke/unprotexcel/README.md

 # unprotexcel

-A lightweight tool to unlock Excel worksheets in case you forot the password
+A lightweight tool to unlock Excel worksheets in case you forgot the password